 But somehow she became distant from the group.
 Even though we tried to patch things up with her, she continued drifting apart.
 Insecurity and jealousy slowly seeped into us.
-Each of us wanted to turn the other into themselves and undoubtedly failed in the endeavour.
-Though we had feeling for each other our ego proved to be a unscalable wall between us.
+Each of us wanted to control the other; and undoubtedly failed in the endeavor.
+Though we had feeling for each other our ego proved to be an unscalable wall between us.
 So much to our distress, it ended, and in a bad note too.

 So after years when I heard from her, I was super excited.
-I came to know that she is married and settled with two cute children, the first-born looking just like her.
+I came to know that she is married and mothered two cute children, the first-born looking just like her.
 We started ruminating on old memories and remembered how we influenced each other to become the people that we are now.
-That is when I started philosophising on friendship.
+That is when I started philosophizing on friendship.

 Surely, being a social animal, humans can only be defined in reference to the society they live in.
 How a person relates to the society explains how successful he or she is.
 That is why people we meet and mingle with are so important.
 Our outlooks and philosophy are developed from the community we chose to live in.

-Keeping in touch with soul mates helps us in many ways.
+Keeping in touch with old mates helps us in many ways.
 But most important would be the aid they provide in our life decisions.
-Many a times when I am vexed, and have an important decision to make, I turn to my buddies who has known me for decades.
+Many a time when I am vexed, and have an important decision to make, I turn to my buddies who have known me for decades.
 Without fail, they give me the right advice.
 Being familiar with my outlooks, values and preferences, they can easily guide me when I myself am blinded by confusion and indecision.

-If there is something more joyous than getting together with old friends, it definitely is getting back with them.
+If there is anything more joyous than getting together with old friends, it definitely is getting them back.
 It is like finding your precious childhood toy while cleaning the attic.
 There are so many memories associated with it that it fills us with joyful tears.
 Suddenly we fall back decades and start reliving the ecstasy and joy of early years.

 So what are you waiting for, pick up your phone and surprise that old rascal!!